 Decentralised village-level mini-grids based on renewable energy allow rural agricultural communities to access modern forms of energy in a manner that raises their incomes and reduces CO2 emissions to deliver proven social, environmental and financial benefits.

 Mlinda is installing scalable and replicable model of decentralised village grids to increase access to energy.
-Mlinda installed 8 such grids in 2017 and plans to install 50 by 2020.
+Mlinda had installed 39 such grids in 40 villages by March 2020 and is on track to reach 49 grids in 50 villages by March 2021.
 They meet domestic as well as agricultural needs.
 The grids are metered, provide flexibility to pay according to their individually determined needs.
 Confident that they only pay for what they consume, users are willing to invest in energy to increase their income and well-being.

 Mlinda has designed a village selection survey based population size and distribution, the presence of the grid, water sources, ability and willingness of households to pay, existing and potential demand for agricultural applications, availability of land.
 Mlinda also engages with the community to foster trust and ensure deep understanding of community needs.